awsm-org/awsm/README.md

 ## Ideas & Themes

 So many things can be aws-modules.
-Here are some most-demanded themes for inspiration:
+Here are a few popular themes for inspiration:

 * **Users/Sessions CRUD** - Bonus if you include sign on via popular 3rd party services (e.g., Github)
 * **Analytics/Event Functions** - Captures common user events